-The decrease in the effective tax rates during the first quarter of 2018, as compared to the first quarter of 2017, was primarily due to the TCJA-17 which, among other things, reduced the U.S. federal corporate tax rate from 35% to 21%, partially offset by a \$5 million increase to our provision for income taxes due to an unfavorable change resulting from our January 1, 2017 adoption of ASU 2016-09 which decreased our provision for income taxes by \$2 million during the first quarter of 2018 as compared to \$7 million during the first quarter of 2017.
+The decrease in the effective tax rates during the three and six-month periods ended June 30, 2018, as compared to the comparable periods of 2017, was primarily due to the TCJA-17 which, among other things, reduced the U.S. federal corporate tax rate from 35% to 21%.
+Partially offsetting the TCJA-17 related decrease in our effective tax rates during the three and six-month periods ended June 30, 2018, as compared to the comparable prior year periods, were unfavorable changes of \$1 million and \$6 million, respectively, resulting from our January 1, 2017 adoption of ASU 2016-09.
+There was no significant impact on our provision for income taxes from our adoption of ASU 2016-09 during the second quarter of 2018 as compared to a \$1 million reduction during the second quarter of 2017, while our provision for income taxes was reduced by \$2 million during the first six months of 2018 as compared to a \$8 million reduction during the first quarter of 2017.